Declan Costello: Background

-In 1948, Costello completed his degree and was joined the Irish bar and began practising law in and around Dublin.
+In 1948, Costello completed his degree, joined the Irish Bar and began practising law in and around Dublin.

 Political career

 Becoming a TD and early social influences

-Having an obvious deep connection to the party, Costello had been a member of Fine Gael since joining college.
+Having a family connection to the party, Costello had been a member of Fine Gael since joining college.
 In 1951, at the age of just 24, he was elected to Dáil Éireann as a Fine Gael TD for the Dublin North-West constituency during that year's general election.
-He was the youngest member of the house at the time, earning him the unofficial position of the "Baby of the Dáil".
+He was the youngest member of the house at the time, earning him the informal title of Baby of the Dáil.
 The following years would significantly influence Costello's political views; his exposure to the poor living conditions of his constituents in Dublin North-west radically altered his views on housing.
-In 1953 Costello married Joan Fitzsimons.
+In 1953, Costello married Joan Fitzsimons.
 With Joan, Costello would go on to have four sons and two daughters.
 One of these sons was later found to have autism, and the cause of children with special needs quickly became an area of special concern for Costello, particularly as "his elder brother Wilfrid had been left with a mild mental disability during birth".
 Costello co-founded the Association of Parents and Friends of Mentally Handicapped Children (renamed St Michael's House in later years) in 1955, and aided in the fund-raising for a daycare centre in 1956 for the education of children who were mentally disabled.
 The fundraising would lead to the daycare centre becoming known as an official school in 1960.
 Beginning in 1956 until he died in 2011, Costello was the St Michael's House president, making him ultimately responsible for 170 centres across the Dublin region.